Intro background

 Resource Consumption and Climate Change

-In addition to the overall strain on material resources our consumption choices have on material resources, they also drive greenhouse gas emissions in the places that produce the what we consume.
+In addition to the overall strain on material resources our consumption choices drive greenhouse gas emissions in the places that produce what we consume.
 The image here illustrates for many cities in the developed world, the global GHGs from the materials we purchase typically outweigh the ones we can measure here locally.

 Be Part of the Solution!!